While there are many benefits to eating organic, the biggest downside is often cost.

-Even though it doesn’t have a thick skin, asparagus made the Environmental Working Group’s 2017 “Clean 15,” a list of produce that is safe to buy non-organic because it’s least likely to contain pesticide residues.
-In fact, more than 80 percent of asparagus tested by the USDA had no pesticide residues.
+Even though it doesn’t have a thick skin, asparagus made the Environmental Working Group’s 2023 “Clean 15,” a list of produce that is safe to buy non-organic because it’s least likely to contain pesticide residues.
+In fact, more than 80% of asparagus tested by the USDA had no pesticide residues.

-Cauliflower is also on the EWG Clean 15 list, thanks to its low levels of pesticide residues.
+Cabbage is also on the EWG Clean 15 list, thanks to its low levels of pesticide residues.
 So, it’s safe to opt for the non-organic version.
-A pound of organic cauliflower will cost you about 30 percent less than a pound of non-organic cauliflower, so you might as well save money.
+Organic green cabbage will cost you about 50% less per pound than non-organic cabbage, so you might as well save money.

 Organic Packaged Foods

 Before spending more on an organic packaged food product, make sure you know exactly what you’re getting.
-According to USDA guidelines, only products that state they are 100 percent organic are made from all organic ingredients.
-Packages that simply say “organic” could have up to 5 percent non-organic ingredients, and packages that say “made with organic ingredients” could contain up to 30 percent non-organic ingredients.
+According to USDA guidelines, only products that state they are 100% organic are made from all organic ingredients.
+Packages that simply say “organic” could have up to 5% non-organic ingredients, and packages that say “made with organic ingredients” could contain up to 30% non-organic ingredients.

 Like produce, organic packaged foods tend to cost more.
-For example, YumEarth Gummy Bears, which state that they are made with organic cane sugar, sell for 73 cents per ounce.
-Meanwhile Albanese World’s Best gummies, which do not boast an organic label, sell for only 21 cents per ounce.
+For example, YumEarth Gummy Bears, which state that they are made with organic cane sugar, sell for $2per ounce.
+Meanwhile, Albanese World’s Best gummies, which do not boast an organic label, sell for only 19 cents per ounce.

 And just because a package has the word “organic” on it doesn’t mean that it’s healthy.
 Pay attention to ingredients and stick to whole foods over packaged whenever possible.